nativescript-community/ui-material-components/packages/textview/README.md

 ## Attributes

-Inherite from Nativescript [TextView](https://docs.nativescript.org/ui/components/text-view) so it already has all the same attributes.
+Inherite from NativeScript [TextView](https://docs.nativescript.org/ui/components/text-view) so it already has all the same attributes.

 * **variant** _optional_